Detroit: Economy

 Several major corporations are based in the city, including three Fortune 500 companies.
 The most heavily represented sectors are manufacturing (particularly automotive), finance, technology, and health care.
-The most significant companies based in Detroit include General Motors, Quicken Loans, Ally Financial, Compuware, Shinola, American Axle, Little Caesars, DTE Energy, Lowe Campbell Ewald, Blue Cross Blue Shield of Michigan, and Rossetti Architects.
+The most significant companies based in Detroit include General Motors, Rocket Mortgage, Ally Financial, Compuware, Shinola, American Axle, Little Caesars, DTE Energy, Lowe Campbell Ewald, Blue Cross Blue Shield of Michigan, and Rossetti Architects.

 About 80,500 people work in downtown Detroit, comprising one-fifth of the city's employment base.
-Aside from the numerous Detroit-based companies listed above, downtown contains large offices for Comerica, Chrysler, Fifth Third Bank, HP Enterprise, Deloitte, PricewaterhouseCoopers, KPMG, and Ernst & Young.
+Aside from the numerous Detroit-based companies listed above, downtown contains large offices for Comerica, Stellantis (formerly Chrysler), Fifth Third Bank, HP Enterprise, Deloitte, PricewaterhouseCoopers, KPMG, and Ernst & Young.
 Ford Motor Company is in the adjacent city of Dearborn.

-Thousands of more employees work in Midtown, north of the central business district.
+Thousands more employees work in Midtown, north of the central business district.
 Midtown's anchors are the city's largest single employer Detroit Medical Center, Wayne State University, and the Henry Ford Health System in New Center.
 Midtown is also home to watchmaker Shinola and an array of small and startup companies.
-New Center bases TechTown, a research and business incubator hub that is part of the WSU system.
+New Center bases TechTown, a research and business incubator hub that is part of the Wayne State University system.
 Like downtown, Corktown Is experiencing growth with the new Ford Corktown Campus under development.

-Midtown also has a fast-growing retailing and restaurant scene.

-A number of the city's downtown employers are relatively new, as there has been a marked trend of companies moving from satellite suburbs around Metropolitan Detroit into the downtown core.
+Many downtown employers are relatively new, as there has been a marked trend of companies moving from satellite suburbs into the downtown core.
 Compuware completed its world headquarters in downtown in 2003.
 OnStar, Blue Cross Blue Shield, and HP Enterprise Services are at the Renaissance Center.
 PricewaterhouseCoopers Plaza offices are adjacent to Ford Field, and Ernst & Young completed its office building at One Kennedy Square in 2006.
 Perhaps most prominently, in 2010, Quicken Loans, one of the largest mortgage lenders, relocated its world headquarters and 4,000 employees to downtown Detroit, consolidating its suburban offices.
 In July 2012, the U.S. Patent and Trademark Office opened its Elijah J. McCoy Satellite Office in the Rivertown/Warehouse District as its first location outside Washington, D.C.'s metropolitan area.

 In April 2014, the United States Department of Labor reported the city's unemployment rate at 14.5%.